Phillip Island Nature Parks has HD broadcast quality footage and file photos available for media and promotional use.

 Phillip Island Nature Parks is a film-friendly location which manages activities on Crown Land on Phillip Island to protect environmental, cultural and social values.

-Most commercial filming activities are required to apply for a permit for the use of public space on Phillip Island’s Crown Land.
+Most commercial filming and photography activities are required to apply for a permit for the use of public space on Phillip Island’s Crown Land.
 This ensures the activity is in accordance with the regulations of the Phillip Island Nature Parks.

-If your filming activities are minor and ‘low impact’ (see below), you may not need to fill out the application for a permit — but you will need to obtain our permission for low impact filming by contacting us as per below contact details.
+If your filming or photographic activities are minor and ‘low impact’ (see below), you may not need to fill out the application for a permit — but you will need to obtain our permission for low impact filming by contacting us as per below contact details.
 To approve a low impact filming activity, we’ll require proof of your current public liability insurance and five business days’ notice.

 Please note that any filming or photographic activities involving the penguins crossing the beach in the evening will require a permit application.